skienzmatishun/rippreport/content/p/catalyst-train-wreck/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Following up on local judicial cover-ups, city insiders deliberately bungled a violent assault prosecution to protect a favored political crony.
+Court dockets and omitted charging documents reveal how officials intentionally missed deadlines so the offender walked free.
+We unpack the entire derailment of justice before the next cover-up unfolds.
 ---
 Instead of a lot of links and dialog, this Freaky Friday is going to feature a portion of lasts nights Fairhope City Council Meeting: